 This is a big adjustment for you and your child.
 It may be a relief; it may be a challenge; it may be both.
 Give yourselves and the rest of the family plenty of time to adjust.
 Be patient and gentle.
 Expect to fine-tune your plan throughout the year as you get to know your child’s learning style and your homeschooling style and how they fit together.
-Involve your child in decisions when possible, so that he or she feels invested in the outcome.
+Involve your child in decisions when possible, so that they feel invested in the outcome.

 Your child may grieve.
 He or she will be experiencing the loss of something central and familiar, even if the school experience was complicated and the reasons for beginning homeschooling were clear.
 Recognize that grief is not necessarily an indication that homeschooling is not working.
 Let your child tell you about what he or she misses most about school and work together to find new ways to meet those needs.

 You and your child will likely spend more time together than before.
 If you have gotten used to having time to yourself while your child is at school, you may find that homeschooling feels very different.
 Consider your own needs as well as your child’s, and plan for support that will enable you to get some time to yourself when you need it.
 If you work from home or outside the home, your work situation may need to be adapted if school previously filled the role of daytime caregiver.
 Consider all the ways in which your child is capable of being independent along with the things for which he or she needs support.
 Know that with dedication and creativity, many other homeschooling parents have made working-and-homeschooling work for them, too.